 The photos were tagged on Instagram and Twitter, and the winning shots were featured in other ad campaigns like billboards and in Apple Stores.

 On Instagram alone, the campaign’s hashtag has more than 28 million posts.

 Chips Ahoy, a big-name brand from the CPG space, has said that they’re shifting nearly all of their advertising dollars to digital and social advertising.

 Chips Ahoy has nearly 455,000 followers on TikTok.

 The company’s strategy is aimed at reaching Gen Z consumers through Instagram, Twitter, and TikTok.

-This move echoes the data—29% of Gen Zers pay most attention to ads on social media versus TV or other online ads.
+This move echoes the data — 29% of Gen Zers pay the most attention to ads on social media versus TV or other online ads.

-Changing consumer behavior and new AI technology is set to transform the advertising industry in the next few years.
+Changing consumer behavior and new AI technology are set to transform the advertising industry in the next few years.
 In fact, changes are already impacting the way advertisers buy ads and create content.